hamzaouiii/cubrel-move/FEATURES.md

 | `has_activity`            | Records of this module get the activity timeline sidebar (see [Activities](#18-activities)).                                                                                                                                  | Module Builder only, not editable after creation                                                                                    |

 While a module is mid-creation in the Module Builder (`is_draft = true`), it's soft-locked to the editing admin (`locked_by`/`locked_until`, a rolling 2-hour window) so two admins can't clobber the same draft concurrently.

+Flipping `is_active` to `false` cascades cleanup so stale data doesn't linger or crash the frontend: `OwnershipService`'s "my records" query excludes inactive modules, `MyRecords.vue` drops any owned-records dashboard group whose module isn't currently active, and `RelationshipService::getRelationshipForModule()` filters out relationships pointing at an inactive module so its related-panels disappear from other modules' record pages.
+The underlying `Relationship` rows aren't deleted, so everything reappears automatically on reactivation. `userinvites` ships `is_active: false` by default.

+The sidebar itself pins whichever module the current page belongs to above its normal category grouping, rather than leaving it in its usual position.

 ### Line Items Are Configurable Per Module